-47. If the school team decides, with the agreement of the Minister, that specialized services or assessments are required in order to ensure that a student is provided with the adjustments or supports to which they are entitled under subsection 41(1), the Minister shall ensure that the services or assessments are provided.
-S.Nu.
-2020,c.14,s.122(1)(e).
+47. (1) If the main teacher decides, with the agreement of the Minister and in accordance with the regulations, that specialized services or assessments are required in order to ensure that a student is provided with the adjustments or supports to which they are entitled under subsection 41(1), the Minister shall ensure that the services or assessments are provided.